 Does participation in the REDF Accelerator program cost anything?

 No, the REDF Accelerator does not charge for participation.
-Technology expenses such as laptop purchasing or rental, internet bill assistance, or hotspot procurement are not covered by REDF but a limited number of technology stipends are available.
+For our in-person session, hotel accommodations and breakfast and lunch are provided.
+Participating leaders are responsible for purchasing their travel (plane tickets, etc.) to our in-person convening locations.
+For our virtual sessions technology expenses such as laptop purchasing or rental, internet bill assistance, or hotspot procurement are not covered by REDF.
+We will be offering a limited number of travel & technology stipends.
 (To be considered for a stipend, complete the optional technology stipend question in the application.)

 If accepted into the REDF Accelerator Program, will I receive funding for my enterprise?